armandjbeaudoin/scCLEAT/README.md

 # scCLEAT

-Some supercollider scripts for use with the CLEAT system at Elastic Arts
+Some supercollider scripts for use with the CLEAT system at Elastic Arts in Chicago